Quick Exit X

 But there is hope.

-At Pride Law Firm, we believe you – and it’s not your fault.
+At The Pride Law Firm, we believe you – and it’s not your fault.
 Whether you have discovered this page from the anonymity of your smartphone, are a parent pursuing legal action on behalf of your child, or are an adult who has courageously decided to come forward about what happened to you as a child, we are with you.

 As difficult as this time can be, we assure you that you are not alone and we are here to help you.